 Thursday, December 30, 2010

-Skyeros reminds me a lot of another band we featured a few days ago - Luna Sea.
+Skyeros (from Farmington, Missouri) reminds me a lot of another band we featured a few days ago - Luna Sea.
 Both are from the Midwest, and pretty much play in a straightforward rock style with a rural tinge.
 But whereas Luna Sea dedicated all of Side 2 to their more progressive ambitions, Skyeros waited until the final lengthy track, and even at that, it's marginally progressive.
 A few changes here and there, but it's pretty conservative.
 Some nice organ and guitar work can be found on this track.
 Doesn't really fit the "Midwest progressive" sound that we feature quite a bit here.
 This one is more rock / AOR oriented.
-It's a very rare and sought after album, so worth a daily entry for that at least.

-The origin of the band is unknown, though one ebay auction states it's from the state of Missouri (since confirmed to be from Farmington, MO).
 This album came in courtesy of Heavyrock's collection, and from that we learn the album was recorded at Golden Voice Studios, which is in Pekin, Illinois (near Peoria).
-The studio is not a stranger to fans of the Midwest progressive crowd, as its where Pentwater, Starcastle (first album) and Styx (Man of Miracles) laid down their recordings.
-St. Louis based rock group Head East also recorded there.
+The studio is not a stranger to fans of the Midwest progressive crowd, as its where Pentwater, Starcastle's debut, and Styx's Man of Miracles laid down their recordings.
+Fellow St. Louis based rock group Head East also recorded there.

 Priority: none